-The radar sensor is mounted in the centre of the lower bumper, to provide a clear view forward for the radar beam.
+The radar sensor is mounted behind the bumper cover to the left of the cooling aperture, to provide a clear view forward for the radar beam.

-- Only use ACC when conditions are favourable (i.e. main roads with free flowing traffic). - Do not use in poor visibility, specifically fog, heavy rain, spray or snow. - Do not use on icy or slippery roads. - It is the drivers responsibility to stay alert, drive safely and be in control of the vehicle at all times. - Keep the area in front of the radar sensor free from dirt, metal badges or objects, including vehicle front protectors, which may prevent the sensor from operating. - Do not use ACC when entering or leaving a motorway.
+- Only use ACC when conditions are favourable (i.e. main roads with free flowing traffic). - Do not use in poor visibility, specifically fog, heavy rain, spray or snow. - · Do not use on icy or slippery roads. - It is the drivers responsibility to stay alert, drive safely and be in control of the vehicle at all times - Keep the front of the vehicle free from dirt, metal badges or objects, including vehicle front protectors, which may prevent the sensor from operating. - Do not use ACC when entering or leaving a motorway.